Krisut01/github-final-project/README.md

 Feel free to fork this project and submit pull requests with improvements!

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 ## License

 This project is open source and available under the MIT License.